 - Other Executive Incentives:-

-‘Golden Parachute’ incentives.
+Companies also provide various incentives to persuade executives to remain with the firm.
+This is especially important when there is reason to believe the firm is being taken by another company that wants to buy it.
+The target company might then install ‘Golden Parachute’ incentives.
 Golden Parachute are extraordinary payments companies make to executives in connection with a change in ownership or control of a Company.
 Golden parachutes make it easier to hire and retain executives, especially in industries more prone to mergers.
 They help an executive to remain objective about the company during the takeover process.

 Why Incentive Plans Fail ?